tonynowater87/better-apk-expansion/README.md

 }
 ```

-#### Communicating back to service
+#### Communicating back to the service
 With the `IDownloaderService` interface, you can send commands to the downloader service, such as to pause and resume the download (`requestPauseDownload()` and `requestContinueDownload()`).
-To get an instance of the `IDownloaderService`, you can use the `DownloaderProxy` class.
+To access an instance of the `IDownloaderService`, you can use the `DownloaderProxy` class.

 To use the proxy, you should first establish a binding connection with the service by calling `connect()` method.
+This
+method will bind the proxy to the service and send further commands through the `Messenger`.

 For example: